UAPGAN/UAPGAN.github.io/index.md

 ## Demo Videos

-### Targeted Attack with an input-agnostic Natural Adversarial Patch (TnT), an example *flower*, from the Natural Adversarial Patch Generator - PubFig Face Recognition Task
+### Targeted Attack with an input-agnostic TnT, an example *flower*, from the TnT Generator - PubFig Face Recognition Task

 #### The effectiveness of an example *flower* TnT